 “It’s OK to give yourself permission for a low-key holiday,” says Dr. Mendonsa.
 “If you enjoy cooking, by all means, continue to do it.
 But this is a year to put mental health first.
 Your brain needs to replenish dopamine and serotonin after periods of stress, and the holidays are a good opportunity to focus on self-care.”

 Holiday Depression and Addiction Relapse

 If you have struggled with drugs and alcohol, you may be particularly vulnerable to relapse during the holidays.
 Relapse can occur for a number of reasons.
 To start, alcohol and other substances may be more top-of-mind, and those around you may be more inclined to imbibe than usual, making it feel OK to indulge.
 If you associate positive feelings with a substance, for example, using may also feel like a solution to holiday depression.
 All of these things can make it harder to resist temptation.

 If you are in recovery, try to avoid situations where drugs or alcohol may be present, even virtually.
-Zoom “happy hours” can be just as triggering.
+Zoom “happy hours” can be just as triggering as a holiday party.
 It’s also important to take action when you start to feel down.
-You may want to make extra appointments with your therapist, or go to online meetings.
-Enlist friends and family members who support your sobriety is also a good idea.
+Make extra virtual appointments with your therapist, or enlist friends and family members who support your sobriety.

 If you do relapse or feel you may benefit from dedicated medical attention, you can find the support you need through professional addiction treatment.
 Inpatient programs allow you to focus fully on recovery, while outpatient programs give you the flexibility to return home in the evenings.
 Most facilities, including all Sprout Health Group clinics, employ extensive testing and other COVID safety measures.